This section discusses how climate-related risks and opportunities are part of our governance process.

 In particular, the following two committees have oversight on the effectiveness of Enbridge’s strategies and performance on climate-related risks and opportunities:

-- CSR Committee: Oversight responsibilities include government policy and regulation on climate issues; implementation of Enbridge’s corporate climate policy; and stakeholder engagement on climate issues.
+- Sustainability Committee: Oversight responsibilities include government policy and regulation on climate issues; implementation of Enbridge’s corporate climate policy; and stakeholder engagement on climate issues.

 - Safety and Reliability Committee: Oversight responsibilities include the physical impacts of climate change.